 A visit to Guinness Storehouse – Home of the Black Stuff!

-It was started in 1759, by the beer mastermind Arthur Guinness, using his unique recipe of just four ingredients (Water, barley, hops and yeast) and is now sold worldwide even after hundreds of years of its beginning.
-Whether you are a beer fan or not, this is a must do, as the museum showcases the entire process of beer brewing, step by step.
-After deciding to take the tour, we were eagerly waiting to enjoy our free pint of Guinness with the best view of the Dublin city ;).
+Guinness was started in 1759, by the beer mastermind Arthur Guinness, using his unique recipe of just four ingredients (Water, barley, hops, and yeast) and is now sold worldwide even after hundreds of years of its beginning.

-The water used in brewing Guinness comes from the Wicklow Mountains and on an average of eight million litres of water comes to this brewery.
-Finally, after malting, roasting, milling and fermentation, the beer is filtered and is ready to be packed and sold!
+The water used in brewing Guinness comes from the Wicklow Mountains and on an average of eight million liters of water comes to this brewery.
+Finally, after malting, roasting, milling, and fermentation, the beer is filtered and is ready to be packed and sold!

 Hope you guys enjoyed our post, do leave us a comment by sharing your thoughts about this!